 Discussion

-Study findings indicate that RIHA regularly access and use digital technologies (e.g., email, Facebook, Internet).
+Study findings indicate that RIHA regularly access and use mobile technologies (e.g., email, Facebook, Internet).
 Further, most RIHA believe that smartphone apps can help them to change their actions or behaviors.
 However, most RIHA participants reported that they had never used apps for this purpose.
-Scalable and secure digital health interventions are needed to increase access to empirically supported treatments for RIHA.
-Further, increased access to high quality treatments may short circuit the revolving door of incarceration and homelessness.
+Scalable and secure mobile health interventions are needed to increase access to empirically supported treatments for RIHA, in order to increase access to high quality treatments that may short circuit the revolving door of incarceration and homelessness.

-Despite lower current smartphone ownership in RIHA compared with previous studies conducted in populations of adults experiencing homelessness8,9 (Cite), most RIHA (i.e., 83.6%) reported phone ownership in the past year and most reported weekly use of the internet (88.6%), weekly use of Facebook (55.2%), and current use of email (77.2%).
+Despite lower current smartphone ownership in RIHA compared with previous studies conducted in populations of adults experiencing homelessness,8,9 most RIHA (i.e., 83.6%) reported phone ownership in the past year and most reported weekly use of the internet (88.6%), weekly use of Facebook (55.2%), and current use of email (77.2%).
 RIHA may have lower rates of current smartphone ownership than other adults experiencing homelessness because their property may have been confiscated when they were arrested and they have not yet reestablished wireless service.
-Upon release from incarceration, distribution of low-cost smartphones that are pre-loaded with therapeutic content and links to care providers could result in improved mental health and health behaviors among RIHA.
+Upon release from incarceration, distribution of low-cost smartphones that are pre-loaded with therapeutic content and links to care providers could result in improved mental health, adherence to recommended health behaviors, and reduce recidivism among RIHA.

+While there are a number of strengths of this study, in particular the sample size, there are also some limitations.
+First, this study was cross-sectional.
+While the cross-sectional design allowed us to identify the frequency/proportion of key study variables (e.g., smartphone ownership), longitudinal data is need to understand whether these variables change over time.
+Second, the study took place in one shelter in Dallas, Texas, which may limit the generalizability of study findings to other cities or non-urban areas.
+Third, this study used a convenience sample, which could have resulted in underrepresentation from some groups of adults experiencing homelessness.
+For instance, homeless adults who avoid or do not obtain services from homeless shelters.
+Finally, data for the current study was collected from participants who were enrolled into a three-armed randomized controlled trial that assessed the benefit of a smartphone app to increase case management and treatment service utilization.
+Participants who elected to enroll in the trial may have had a greater access to mobile technologies than participants who declined enrollment.

-Use of digital technology is surprisingly high in RIHA, yet few interventions are currently available, and even fewer have been empirically tested for clinical utility in this population of underserved and understudied adults.
-The results of the current study indicate that digital interventions that utilize secure websites, email, private Facebook groups/pages, phone calls, texts, and/or smartphone applications could be used to engage RIHA in mental health and health behavior change interventions.
+Overall, the use of mobile technology is surprisingly high among RIHA, yet few interventions are currently available, and even fewer have been empirically tested for clinical utility in this population of underserved and understudied adults.
+The results of the current study indicate future mobile interventions that utilize secure websites, email, private Facebook groups/pages, phone calls, texts, and/or smartphone applications could be used to engage RIHA in mental health and health behavior change interventions.

 References

 1. Sleet DA, Francescutti LH.
 Homelessness and Public Health: A Focus on Strategies and Solutions.
 International Journal of Environmental Research and Public Health.
 2021;18(21):11660. doi:10.3390/ijerph182111660